Slow Cooker Carnitas Pork Tacos

 Absolutely, and please tell me how it turns out.
 From my research of recipes using similar cuts of meat, my guess at timing would be somewhere around 60 minutes, but use your best judgement!

-If you make my Easy Crockpot Carnitas Tacos, please be sure to leave me a comment!
+If you make my Carnitas Pork Tacos, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - crockpot/slow cooker